 - Forgetting where her litter box is

-According to the Cornell University College of Veterinary Medicine, the behavioral signs of cognitive dysfunction can include:
+According to the Cornell University College of Veterinary Medicine, the behavioral signs of cognitive dysfunction in an elderly cat can include:

 - Spatial disorientation